 It takes a village to produce a wedding.
-Over several months (sometimes even years), your vendor team pours their blood, sweat, and tears into bringing your dream day to life.
-As wedding professionals, our jobs are to take your vision and make it happen despite any circumstances we may face.
-We put our own lives on hold to ensure that your new life with your spouse begins on the absolute best note.
+Over several months (sometimes even years), your vendor team works tirelessly to bring your dream wedding day to life despite any circumstances we may face.
+Many times, this means putting our own lives on hold to ensure your new life with your spouse begins on the absolute best note.

 If you do choose to tip your vendors, you may be wondering a few different things: